-Ever hear the phrase, “they’re a born leader.”
+Ever hear the phrase, “they’re a born leader”?
 What does that really mean?
 The underlying belief is that leadership skills are innate.
-But, the truth is we are all capable of becoming powerful leaders by taking full responsibility for our actions and skills and be willing to contribute to any endeavor.
+But the truth is we are all capable of becoming powerful leaders by taking full responsibility for our actions and skills and by being willing to contribute to any endeavor.
 A title does not make someone a leader.

 This is true of entrepreneurs and founders as well.
-Just because you started a company, does not automatically mean you are the best to lead to the company.
-The company needs to be led by one having the vision, can get others to buy into it, that listens, can grow talent, and can influence others.
+Just because you started a company does not automatically mean you are the best to lead the company.
+The company needs to be led by one having the vision, that can get others to buy into it, that listens, that can grow talent, and that can influence others.
 If you don’t possess these qualities, work on them.
-Or, allow someone better suited to lead take the helm.
+Or, allow someone better suited to lead to take the helm.

 Myth 8: Great Leaders Work Alone

 This myth stems from a feeling that we have to stay separate from others to maintain an alpha position and lead effectively.
-A much more effective leadership style is leading and coaching those with them we work.
+A much more effective leadership style is leading and coaching those with whom we work.
 Employees want their leaders to care for them genuinely.
 They want to feel respected.
-And, the employee wishes for their thoughts and concerns to be listened to with kindness.
+And the employee wishes for their thoughts and concerns to be listened to with kindness.
 The best way to sharpen these leadership skills is by boosting emotional intelligence.
-If you don’t get to know your people, then how can to direct them, bring out their strengths, and motivate them?
+If you don’t get to know your people, then how can you direct them, bring out their strengths, and motivate them?

 Myth 9: Leadership Is About Results, Not People

-Akin to the previous myth, leadership is not all about results at the sacrifice of their people.
-Unfortunately, when we are disconnected from the beings of ourselves and others, this incessant doing leads to actions that are not grounded and leaves us feeling disconnected and desperate for meaning and belonging.
-In the short term, high results may be achieved, but they will be at the cost of long-term gains, as you’re people will be less motivated, discontented, and probably be looking of other jobs.
+Akin to the previous myth, leadership is not all about results at the sacrifice of people.
+Unfortunately, when we are disconnected from the feeling of ourselves and others, this incessant “doing” leads to actions that are not grounded and leaves us feeling disconnected and desperate for meaning and belonging.
+In the short term, high results may be achieved, but they will be at the cost of long-term gains, as your people will be less motivated, discontented, and probably be looking for other jobs.

 No organization is perfect, and leaders only know what they know.
-People may be either hesitant to share what they are really feeling for fear, or retribution or they assume the leader already knows the problems.
+People may be either hesitant to share what they are really feeling for fear of retribution or they assume the leader already knows the problems.
 As a leader, you must consistently be asking good questions to make sure you know the true pulse of the organization.
-Morale and company culture are not stagnant, they are always changing to personal and dynamics of the company.
-Leaders must be proactively developing and improving the culture of the company.
+Morale and company culture are not stagnant, they are always changing with the personnel and dynamics of the company.
+Leaders must be proactive about developing and improving the culture of the company.

-In short, management is an oversight, reactive, and maintaining the status quo.
-Whereas, leadership is focusing on the bigger picture, helping others see this vision, coaching, building relationships, and willing to take risks.
+In short, management is about oversight, reacting, and maintaining the status quo.
+Whereas, leadership is about focusing on the bigger picture, helping others see this vision, coaching, building relationships, and being willing to take risks.

-A manager is a steward to get want needs to be accomplished, maintain processes.
+A manager is a steward to get what needs to be accomplished done and maintain processes.
 However, a leader goes beyond this.
 They take you someplace you’ve never been before, to a new vision and opportunity.
 Most people lean toward one or the other.
 Self-awareness is important, not only of one’s own skills but the needs of the team.

 Myth 12: There is not enough time to develop leadership skills

 Improvement should be a goal for every one of us, regardless of title.
 As with any skill worth having, the various leadership skills that make a great leader take time to develop.
-No should be no excuse of not being qualified, or not having time.
+There should be no excuse for not being qualified or not having time.
 We all have the same amount of time – 24 hours a day.
 Everyone is busy and trying to manage priorities.
 But, somehow plenty of great leaders have found ways to deepen their leadership skills and continue to improve.
 The problem isn’t the time you have, it is whether you are investing your time correctly.
-Invest in yourself, invest your time to higher priority tasks, get up 30-minutes earlier, delegate less important tasks, believe in yourself more, take a course, or work with a coach.
+Invest in yourself, invest your time in higher priority tasks, get up 30-minutes earlier, delegate less important tasks, believe in yourself more, take a course, or work with a coach.